 If you are interested in developing a career in working with people with addiction problems and at time of applying you are either 2 years drug free-including substitute prescribing or 2 years free of problematic alcohol use by the end of February 2019, we’d like to hear from you.

 Scottish Drugs Forum’s award-winning Addiction Worker Training Project (AWTP) is a unique initiative which supports, trains, and prepares individuals with a history of problematic drug and alcohol use to work in Social Care.

-We offer £225 per week before deductions with a fixed term contract of 30hours per week for 39 weeks.
+We offer £7.83 per hour before deductions with a fixed term contract of 30 hours per week for 39 weeks.
 Trainees will undertake placements in social care agencies and will study towards an SVQ 2 in Social Services and Health Care.
 Full training and support will be provided.

 Full training and support will be provided.

 For further details and an application pack, please contact Admin at SDF.